xenova/chat-downloader/docs/items.rst

      - Whether the viewer is the creator or not.
    * - sticker_images
      - list
-     - A list of the sticker image in different sizes.
-See here for the fields which an image may have.
+     - A list which contains different sizes of the sticker image.
+See :ref:`here <Image fields table>` for image fields.
    * - sponsor_icons
      - list
-     - A list of the sponsor image in different sizes.
-See here for potential fields.
+     - A list which contains different sizes of the sponsor image.
+See :ref:`here <Image fields table>` for image fields.
    * - ticker_icons
      - list
-     - A list of the ticker image in different sizes.
-See here for potential fields.
+     - A list which contains different sizes of the ticker image.
+See :ref:`here <Image fields table>` for image fields.
    * - ticker_duration
      - float
      - How long the ticker message is displayed for.